What Is Type 2 Diabetes?

-Diabetes is a disease in which blood glucose levels are above normal.
+Type 2 Diabetes is a disease in which blood glucose levels are above normal.
 Diabetes can cause serious health complications including heart disease, blindness, kidney failure, and lower-extremity amputations.
 Diabetes is the seventh leading cause of death in the United States.
+Therefore, it is important to visit urgent care if you have signs of diabetes.

-As per the 2014 National Diabetes Statistics Report, 29.1 million people or 9.3% of the US population have diabetes.
+As per the 2014 National Diabetes Statistics Report, 29.1 million people or 9.3% of the US population have type 2 diabetes.

 Diagnosed: 21.0 million people